Here is what you can do to help animals:

 If you have a website, Twitter account, or Facebook profile, consider sharing our website, information about going veg, or a video with your friends and followers.

-Video footage is the most powerful tool the animal protection movement has to expose the plight of farmed animals.
-Here are some ideas to expose people to the truth:
+Video footage is the most powerful tool the animal protection movement has for exposing the plight of farmed animals.
+You can open people’s eyes to the truth with these simple actions:

-- Share MFA’s eye-opening documentary Farm to Fridge on Facebook.
+- Share MFA’s hard-hitting documentary Farm to Fridge on Facebook.
 Just click the “Share on Facebook” button found on MeatVideo.com.
 Also consider sharing on other social networking platforms, such as Twitter.

-- Comment on web articles and blogs about factory farming with a link to MeatVideo.com.
+- Comment on web articles and blogs about factory farming and include a link to MeatVideo.com.

 - Email the MeatVideo.com link to friends and family.